-- Add the eggs and mix until combined.
+- Add the egg yolks and mix until combined.

 - Add the flour, and mix until incorporated.
-Then mix in
+Then mix in the chocolate chips

-- Scoop using a ¼ cup cookie scoop, or measuring cup, scoop the dough and place cookies 4 inches apart on the prepared baking sheet.
+- Scoop using a 1/4 cup cookie scoop, or measuring cup, scoop the dough and place cookies 4 inches apart on the prepared baking sheet.
 (5 or 6 to a sheet.)